- openEuler Fails to Start After It Is Installed to the Second Disk

 systemctl restart anaconda

-You can also press Ctrl+Alt+F6 to return to the GUI and click Refresh in the lower right corner to refresh the storage configuration.
+You can also press Ctrl+Alt+F6 to return to the GUI and click Refresh in the lower right corner to make the storage configuration take effect.

-openEuler Fails to Be Installed on an x86 PM in UEFI Mode due to Secure Boot Option Setting
+openEuler Fails to Be Installed on an x86 PM in UEFI Mode Due to Secure Boot Option Settings

 During the installation of openEuler on an x86 PM in UEFI mode, the system stays at the “No bootable device” page and the installation cannot continue because secure boot is set to enabled (by default, it is set to disabled), as shown in Figure 2.